Keeping your phone safe when you’re on the go

 As fraudsters continuously evolve and improve hacking methods, the average user might not be aware of attacks.
 Fortunately, it’s not hard to protect your mobile devices - here is some guidance on how you can protect yours:

-1. Password-protect your mobile device and voicemail with a PIN.
+- Protect your mobile device with a PIN, password and any other biometric recognition available.
 Make the password strong and hard to guess by using numbers, upper and lower case letters, and at least one symbol.

-3. Use ‘strong’ PINs that are hard to guess.
+- Use ‘strong’ passwords that are hard to guess.
 These will have numbers, upper and lower-case letters, and at least one symbol.
 For example, “3Dog$” is better than “1006.”
 You may be limited in PIN selection by the type of phone that you use but do the best you can to create a strong PIN.

-8. Be wary of what you open.
-Don’t open unfamiliar attachments, emails or text messages from unknown sources as they’re likely to be harmful.
+- Be wary of what you open.
+Don’t open unfamiliar attachments, emails or text messages from unknown sources as there's a chance they could be harmful.

-9. Think about what you’re downloading.
-Many apps come with spyware or other malicious software.
+- Think about what you’re downloading.
+Some apps come with spyware or other malicious software.
 Consider using a more secure computer for sensitive tasks such as online banking.

 Personal Cyber cover for peace of mind